luije87/documentation/api.rst

 ================ ==================================================================
 Key              Value
 ================ ==================================================================
-\*employer_id    The id of the employer to add the contact to.
-\*email_address  The email address of the contact. first_name       The first name of the contact. last_name        The last name of the contact. title            The title of the contact.
+\*email_address  The email address of the contact. employer_id      The id of the employer to add the contact to. employer_name    The name of the employer to add the contact to. first_name       The first name of the contact. last_name        The last name of the contact. title            The title of the contact.